martynov-alex/it-interview-monster-deploy/README.md

 # IT interview monster deployment manifests

-ArgoCD manifests for deployment of the application to Kubernetes.
+ArgoCD manifests for deploying the application to Kubernetes.